patrickt/codespaces.el/README.md

 # User-facing commands

 - `codespaces-connect` brings up a list of codespaces, and upon selection opens a Dired buffer in `/workspaces` (the default Codespaces location).
+- `codespaces-activate` brings up a list of inactive codespaces, and upon selection asynchronously spawns a task that activates the selected codespace.

 # Missing features